nullified33/calculator/README.md

 # calculator

-An easy to use ; open source web app.
-Also uses Boost-ISH licens, CSS framework used is Skeleton
+An easy to use ; open source web app, uses Boost license, CSS framework used is Skeleton